Blima-P/Blima-P/README.md

-Software Engineering student at **Universidade Católica de Brasília** and IT Intern at **CAESB**, where I work on improving fullstack internal systems using Java, React.
+Software Engineering student at **Universidade Católica de Brasília** and IT Intern at **CAESB**, where I work on improving fullstack internal systems using Java, React

 Currently exploring different areas of software development to expand my skill set and find my long-term focus